mainthread-technology/grand-maps-for-muzei/README.md

 [Join](https://play.google.com/apps/testing/technology.mainthread.apps.grandmaps) the open beta to be the first to see updates.

 ## Features
-* A featured cartography themed wallpaper every day!
+* A cartography themed wallpaper, updated when you want
-* Or a random map with a custom refresh interval
+* Skip to the next map
-* Skip to the next random map manually
+* Download on Wifi only

 ## How to Use
 1. Install Muzei @ http://get.muzei.co